|HELPFUL LINKS||CONTACT INFORMATION|

-Organizations or individuals planning to hold a large event that will require additional city services must submit an application.
+Organizations or individuals planning to hold a large event that will require additional city services must submit a Special Event Application.

 The City of Avondale considers a "Special Event" to be an event held in private or public property which would alter normal conditions at the location where the event is to be held.
 A special event is a group activity that may include, but may not be limited to: a performance, filming event, meeting, sales event, grand opening, circuses, carnivals, contest, exhibit, ceremony, parade, athletic competition, etc. Regardless of the size of the event, duration, or number of people in attendance, if an event triggers street closures, changes in traffic patterns, increased noise, need for additional security, changes to zoned uses, etc. the organizer must submit this application so that city staff may determine the impact of the event in the community and city services.

-Applications MUST be submitted a minimum of 60 days prior to the event.
-The review process may include a meeting with representatives from several city departments to determine impact on city services and inform the organizer of any requirements that may be imposed in order for the event to be approved.
+It is recommended that all Special Event Applications be submitted a minimum of 60 days prior to the event.
+The review process may include a meeting with representatives from several city departments to determine the impact on city services.

 There is no fee to process an application.
 However, fees may be assessed for some city services.
 Individual City departments will estimate the cost of accommodating the event.
 Actual costs may be presented prior to the event or billed by each department and paid by the sponsoring organization upon receipt of billing.